With the Shimano MTB Grand Prix we are bringing back the spirit of Hot Rock cross-country racing to Townsville!

-- Leaving the event hub to the south course will utilise the “Fruit Loop” track which is mostly wide track for approximately 800m.
+- A mass start at 9am heads up the “Fruit Loop” track which is wide for approximately 800m.

-- Course length is approximately 7.6km, has 110m elevation change and approximately 200m climbing in total.
+- Course length is approximately 7.6km, it has 110m elevation change and approximately 280m climbing in total.

 All day The track is marked and you can practice on it but we won’t have any services (marshalls, first aid) in place.